llmForCapec/CAPECDatasetsLLM/README.md

 ## Overview

 The repository includes five directories, each containing code snippets in **JavaScript**, **Java**, and **Python** for designated CAPEC patterns and their associated weaknesses (CWE).
-Each directory represents a separate generation run using GPT models, aimed at testing the consistency and robustness of the outputs across iterations.
+Each directory represents a separate generation run using GPT-4o, aimed at testing the consistency and robustness of the outputs across iterations.

 ## Directory Structure